Hard Money Lenders vs. Private/Direct Lenders

 Nowadays there are so many lenders positioning themselves as the best fit for investors.
 So how do you know who to choose and which is really the best fit for you?

-Hard money lenders and private/direct lenders market themselves in similar ways, making it difficult for borrowers to depict who’s who.
-Visio Account Executive, Mo Bean breaks down how to spot hard money lenders versus private/direct lenders.
+Hard money lenders and private/direct lenders market themselves in similar ways, making it difficult for borrowers to depict who's who.
+There are, however, some key differences between private money loans and hard money loans.
+Let's take a closer look.

 Here's an example of when hard money lenders could be your best fit: